anujbansal16/Terminal-File-Explorer/README.md

 Examples:

 ```
-copy file1 file2 dir1 /		#copy files from pwd to application root
+copy file1 file2 dir1 /		#copy file1 and file2 from pwd to application root
-copy file2 dir1 ~		#copy files from pwd to application root
+copy file2 dir1 ~		#copy file2 and directory dir1 from pwd to application root
-copy file2 dir1 .		#copy files from pwd to same pwd with '-copy' apended in the name of files
+copy file2 dir1 .		#copy file2 and directory dir1 from pwd to same pwd with '-copy' apended in the name of files
-copy file1 file2 dir1 /dir	#copy files from pwd dir (this is absoulte path)
+copy file1 file2 dir1 /dir	#copy file1 and file2 from pwd to dir (this is absoulte path)
-copy file2 dir1 dir2/dir3	#copy files from pwd to dir3 (this is relative path)
+copy file2 dir1 dir2/dir3	#copy file2 and directory dir1 from pwd to dir3 (this is relative path)
 ```